 Clinical teachers will meet with the Director of Professional Clinical Experiences prior to beginning the clinical teaching experience.
 At that mandatory meeting, clinical teaching placement information, including the name of the assigned school and cooperating teacher, will be provided.
 The time and place of the meeting will be shared by email.

-To complete clinical teaching, candidate criminal background checks are conducted by the school districts.
-Candidates who experience rejection by the school districts due to their criminal history may not be able to complete the program.
+To complete clinical teaching, candidates' criminal background checks are conducted by the school districts.
+Candidates who are rejected by school districts due to their criminal history may be unable to complete the program.
 The decision to attempt to place the candidate in more than one district is at the discretion of the Director of Professional Clinical Experiences.

 Conditions for Completion of Clinical Teaching